XRPLF/rippled/CONTRIBUTING.md

   function name.
 NOTE: the purpose of name is to provide stable means of unique identification of every contract; for this reason try to avoid elements which can change in some obvious refactors or when reinforcing the condition.
+* Contract description typically (except for `UNREACHABLE`) should describe the _expected_ condition, as in "I assert that _expected_ is true".
+* Contract description for `UNREACHABLE` should describe the _unexpected_ situation which caused the line to have been reached.
 * Example good name for an
   `UNREACHABLE` macro `"Json::operator==(Value, Value) : invalid type"`; example good name for an `ASSERT` macro `"Json::Value::asCString : valid type"`.